-2.126124.
+2.124.
 System integration should:

 - a.
-Address all interfaces between the components being integrated, such as between the hardware and software or between software modules.
-Challenge all integration interfaces such as hardware software or software module to module: - b.
-Confirm that the requirements on for the interfaces requirements between the various components of the system are satisfied met; and - c.
-Confirm that the components, subassemblies and subsystems operate as designed in the integrated system to enable the system to meet its specified requirements, including requirements covering out-of-range values, exception handling, and timing related requirements. - 2.1275.
-A consistent configuration of verified modules (hardware and software) should be available prior to the beginning of system integration. - 2.1268.
+Address all interfaces between the components being integrated, such as between the hardware and software or between software modules; - b.
+Confirm that requirements for the interfaces between the various components of the system are met; - c.
+Confirm that the components, subassemblies and subsystems operate as designed in the integrated system to enable the system to meet its specified requirements, including requirements covering out-of-range values, exception handling and timing.

+2.125.
+A consistent configuration of verified modules (hardware and software) should be available prior to the beginning of system integration.

+2.126.
 Software tools are typically used to control the issue of modules for assembly into system components and to control the software build used for system validation.
-Software tools are also used and for on-site use-in operation to facilitate configuration control and traceability between installed components and validated components. - 2.1297.
-A documented traceability analysis should be used to demonstrate that the system integration is complete with respect to the system design specification and that the objectives of para\graph 2.12645 have been met.
+Software tools are also used on-site in operation to facilitate configuration control and traceability between installed components and validated components.

+2.127.
+A documented traceability analysis should be used to demonstrate that the system integration is complete with respect to the system design specification and that the objectives of para.
+2.124 have been met.